 - 2.1 Academic freedom at public institutions of higher education in West Virginia under the jurisdiction of the Council for Community and Technical College Education is necessary to enable the institutions to perform their societal obligation as established by the Legislature.
 The Council recognizes that the vigilant protection of constitutional freedoms is nowhere more vital than in the institutions under its jurisdiction.
 Faculty members and students must always remain free to inquire, study, and evaluate. - 2.2 Through the exercise of academic freedom, members of the academic community freely study, discuss, investigate, teach, conduct research, and publish, depending upon their particular role at the institution.
 To all of those members of the academic community who enjoy academic freedom, there are, commensurate with such freedom, certain responsibilities.
 All faculty members shall be entitled to full freedom in research and in the publication of the results of such research, subject to the adequate performance of their other academic duties, which may include designated instruction, research, extension service, and other professional duties....
 Further, each faculty member is entitled to freedom in the classroom in discussing the subject taught.
 In addition, when faculty members speak or write as citizens outside the institution, they shall be free from institutional censorship or discipline. - 2.3 The concept of academic freedom is accompanied by an equally important concept of academic responsibility.
 The faculty member at a public institution of higher education in West Virginia is a citizen, a member of a teamed profession, and a representative of educational institution.
 As such, a faculty member, together with all other members of the academic community, has the responsibility for protecting, defending, and promoting individual academic freedom for all members of the community.
-The faculty member has the responsibility of contributing to institution.
-The faculty member has the responsibility of contributing to institution.
+The faculty member has the responsibility of contributing to institutional and departmental missions in teaching, research (as applicable), and service as defined by the institution.
 The faculty member is responsible also as a teacher for striving to speak with accuracy and with respect for the similar rights and responsibilities of others.
 In speaking only as an individual or a limited group, the faculty member should not imply or claim to be a spokesperson for the institution in which he or she holds an appointment. - 2.4 In addition to meeting the primary responsibilities by addressing institutional missions in teaching, research (as applicable), and service as defined by the institution, all faculty has an obligation to foster the quality, viability, and necessity of their programs...
 The common goal of quality must be nurtured and responsibility for it shared by all.
-Integrity, objectivity, and service to the purposes and missions of the institution are expected. - 2.5 Faculty interests and skills change, disciplines evolve, and new professions or fields of study emerge.
+Integrity, objectivity, and service to the purposes and missions of the institution are expected.

+- 2.5 Faculty interests and skills change, disciplines evolve, and new professions or fields of study emerge.
 All faculty members are responsible for remaining current in their disciplines.
 All are encouraged to explore opportunities for further developing a versatile range of knowledge and skills that are important to the institution.
 Through individual initiative and faculty development programs, faculty members are encouraged to grow in competency in their own disciplines and strengthen their interests in related fields. - 2.6 As members of an academic community, faculty members also are expected to participate in decisions concerning programs and in program review processes.

-A complete copy of Series 9 is available at http://www.wvctcs.org/images/stories/Regs Rules/135-09%20sos%20final%20file%20copy.pdf or http://www.wvctcs.org and selecting the "Rules and Policies" link.
+A complete copy of Series 9 is available at Microsoft Word - 135-09 SOS Final File Copy.doc (wvctcs.org) or WVCTCS - Homepage and selecting the "Rules and Policies" link.